Unisex public toilet: Criticism

-Some women's groups, have opposed making unisex toilets the norm, based on safety concerns for most women and a need for safe spaces.
-Groups like WomansPlaceUK have led a charge to secure "safe" spaces for women, arguing that sexual harassment dangers would be increased for women.
+Gender-critical groups like Woman's Place UK have argued against unisex toilets on the basis that sexual harassment would increase.
 They assert that they affirm the existence of transgender people and their right to protection but that women's rights, as they see them, must also be recognized.
 In this respect, debate has centred around UK proposals to amend the Gender Recognition Act to change the process of obtaining a Gender Recognition Certificate to one of self-identification.
 Supporters of unisex spaces and access by self-declaration have rejected these claims.
 In the UK, trans people have for years been legally able to use the facilities that accord with their gender identity.

-Statistics show no reports of transgender people attacking women.
-There has been no link between trans-inclusive policies and bathroom safety.
-A study conducted by the UCLA School of Law's Williams Institute found no significant change in the number of crimes since the passage of various laws that enable transgender public toilet usage.
-However, the primary issue at stake with communal unisex restrooms is not about the presence of transgender people but about the discomfort and lack of safety that women and girls could experience in having to share these restrooms with cisgender males.

 Some religious groups have opposed unisex public toilets on the basis of morality.
 In 2017, a conservative Christian faith group leader in Texas has compared the introduction of unisex toilets with the abolition of Bible reading in state schools.
 However, there is energy for and against new bathroom bills by various groups of Christians.